-Dulcie is Semple’s Creative Director, with a keen eye for clean cut design and an attraction to all things that ooze colour.
+Dulcie is Semple’s Creative Director, with a love of anything that sparkles and an attraction to all things that ooze colour.
 Having begun her journey as a fanatic art student at Central Saint Martins, it was there she found her passion for Graphic Design and graduated with a degree from London College of Communication.
-Now, Dulcie swaps and changes daily between her two loves, Art and Design; conjuring up anything from a painting of her latest jewellery purchase to creating window concepts at Semple.
+Now, Dulcie swaps and changes daily between her two loves, Fashion and Design; conjuring up anything from the latest window display to new designs for the Semple Collection.

 Rebecca grew up in east London where she studied Bespoke Tailoring at London College of Fashion.
 She likes to spend her time working on new commissioned pieces and describes her style of work as ‘tailored and contemporary aesthetic with culturally inspired silhouettes’.
 Initially having focused mainly on menswear, Rebecca has also found an interest in womenswear and has began to pursue her interest in dressmaking through the production of the Semple Collection.